rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 - "Pinterest Profile" → https://in.pinterest.com/rogersg17/ (CLICKABLE, if relevant to role)
 - All project GitHub links → CLICKABLE hyperlinks

-**Implementation note:** Use ExternalHyperlink function in docx generation.
-All links must be blue, underlined, and active.
-The actual .docx file will have fully functional clickable links; if hyperlink creation is not possible in text form, provide raw URLs instead of trying to describe hyperlinks.
+**Implementation note:** All links must be blue, underlined, and active in final .docx file.
+The actual .docx file will have fully functional clickable links.

 ---